Genitive: Crucis

 Southern Cross Johann Bayer

 Crux as shown by Johann Bayer on his Uranometria atlas of 1603, overlying the rear legs of the centaur.
 Bayer labelled the four stars of the cross Epsilon, Xi, Nu, and Zeta Centauri; these are the present-day Gamma, Beta, Delta, and Alpha Crucis.
-The modern letters were allocated by the Frenchman Nicolas Louis de Lacaille in his Coelum Australe Stelliferum of 1763.
-Star positions and magnitudes in this region, based on observations by the early Dutch navigator Pieter Dirkszoon Keyser as well as Ptolemy, contain large errors.
+The modern letters were allocated by the Frenchman Nicolas Louis de Lacaille in his southern star catalogue of 1756.
+Star positions and magnitudes in this region, based on the listing in Ptolemy’s Almagest, contain large errors.
 Note that the present-day Beta Centauri, on the centaur’s right forefoot, was labelled Gamma by Bayer and is too faint, while Bayer’s Beta Centauri was positioned on the centaur’s hindquarters where no such bright star exists.

 Crux was listed as a separate constellation for the first time under the name De Cruzero in the southern star catalogue of another Dutch seafarer, Frederick de Houtman, published in 1603; he had evidently seen globes made a few years earlier by Hondius and Blaeu on which Crux was shown separately from Centaurus.
 The first printed star chart (as distinct from a globe) to show Crux separately from Centaurus was that of the German astronomer Jacob Bartsch in 1624.